Areas of interest include:

 The program of study focuses on basic aspects of combustion, such as the properties of flames and fuels and pollution; applications of combustion to practical systems like engines and burners; design and optimization of systems that use combustion; and environmental considerations like pollution generation, control, transport, and effect.

-Suggested Technical Electives: Mechanical Engineering 161, 163; Civil and Environmental Engineering 149, 150
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Mechanical Engineering 161, 163; Civil and Environmental Engineering 149, 150

 An aspect of mechanical engineering is the design of surface vehicles.
 The emphasis in on the design of more environmentally benign vehicles that can provide transportation while using fewer resources.
 Innovations in this field require competence in vehicle dynamics, propulsion and engine concepts, control of power transmission, and construction of lightweight manufacturable structures and systems.
 Alternatively fueled power systems, including electric drives, are also studied.